-- Mass will be privately celebrated by Father Alexander and colleagues only.
+- Mass will be privately celebrated by colleagues only.
 Mass can be viewed daily on Channel 22 in the Medical Center, Monday-Thursday at 11 am and Friday at 10 am The chapel is always open for individual prayer (except during Mass).
 Adoration occurs daily from 12-4 pm.
 Colleagues are encouraged to sign up for Adoration by calling Pastoral Care at x5146.

 - Outside clergy members are no longer permitted to visit patients.
 We will utilize our own Pastoral Care staff and electronic methods to minister to patients.

 - Floral deliveries to Saint Francis Healthcare System locations from outside vendors is currently suspended.
 Floral orders are available for delivery within the medical center through Inspire Boutique.

 - Some on-site support groups and classes are temporarily cancelled.
+Please verify with organizers.

 The Cape Girardeau County Public Health Center has recommended that residents adhere to the the following guidelines: